quietui/quiet/docs/docs/burrow.md

 - Do not nest burrows.
 Burrows are not components and shouldn't be used as such; here be [unsupported] dragons
 - Do not try to use a burrow more than once on the same page; the need for this is a strong sign that you should componentize the functionality instead
-- Avoid using refs and/or surigcally changing the DOM within a burrow; let the template do the work
+- Avoid using refs and/or surgically changing the DOM within a burrow; let the template do the work
 - Avoid building apps that require routing, complex state management; use a framework instead

 ## Building apps with Burrow